 - To see the list of all the available servers enter:

-- Choose one of the servers for the serve list and connect to Surfshark by entering:
+- Choose one of the servers from the servers list and connect to Surfshark by entering:

 sudo openvpn [file name]